it-novum/openITCOCKPIT-documentation/en/docs/additional/behind-reverse-proxy.md

 }
 ```

-Please make sure that you have customized all IP addresses.
+Please make sure you have amended all IP addresses to reflect your actual system values.

-Finally, the new configuration must be activated.
+Finally, your new configuration must be activated:

 ```plaintext
 ln -s /etc/nginx/sites-available/openitcockpit-proxy /etc/nginx/sites-enabled/openitcockpit-proxy